-The educational system, research and exchange networks, the university and the SE

-The European Union's education systems are destined to perform an important function in fostering entrepreneurial culture and democratising the economy through training projects that stimulate entrepreneurial initiatives based on the values which characterise the SE.
+The educational system, research and exchange networks, the university and the SE and democratising the economy through training projects that stimulate entrepreneurial initiatives based on the values which characterise the SE.
 In turn, the development of new products and innovative processes in SE companies require these companies to boost initiatives for cooperation with the university centres that generate and transmit knowledge.
 Research networks and information exchange networks between these centres and SE professionals will contribute, as they have been doing in recent years, to broadening the necessary SE-specific knowledge bases and disseminating this knowledge throughout Europe.